ChrisHAdams/system-healthcheck/README.md

 To install, run
 `npm i system-healthcheck`

+There are some tests created.
+To run the tests, the command is `npm test`.

 This is a standalone module that can be integrated with your own application.
 If you prefer a standalone application, or want an example of usage, then see [System Healthcheck App](https://github.com/ChrisHAdams/system-healthcheck-app).

+### Public Methods
+At the time of writing, the module exposes two methods in healthcheck.js.
+1. getItems : Lists the items that the system-healthcheck is configured to monitor
+2. monitor  : Checks each of the configured items.
+Results from the checks are stored in a daily log file in the monitor_reports directory.

 ### Configuration
 When instatiating an object from this class, all it expects is the the log from your own app (for info and error messaging) and a healthcheck options object.